 Stress however…this is an area that can be controlled by the builder AND the owner.
 This is also the EASIEST part of helping your guitar arrive at an intact old age.
 Just use common sense.
 The guitar is built to handle the string stress, so that’s easy….make sure the strings used and the tuning does not exceed the builder’s specs.
 In most cases medium gauge or lighter.
 It’s always best to know what the builder’s “specs” are.
 Stress also comes in the fashion of where you “put your guitar down” or store it.
 Make sure the neck and the box of the guitar are supported equally, and there is no downward pressure on the top, between the neck and box areas.
 “This will break the neck or loosen the neck from the guitar.
 Again…common sense, but areas of sensitivity.

-You may ask, “Why are you asking me to ask myself this?”.
 This is important because wood will contain an amount of moisture that will try to seek the level of moisture that’s in the air around it.
 Ever heard the term “water seeks it’s own level?”.
 When wood is moved into a higher humidity environment, it absorbs moisture to the air’s level, and the wood expands, or “swells”.
 When the wood is in a low humidity environment, it also seeks that level and releases moisture, contracts, or “shrinks”.
 Acoustic guitars are built in “medium” humidity environments, depending on the builder….
 45-55% humidity.
-Realistically, the guitar being in the “low” humidity environment is the bigger “demon”.
+Realistically, the guitar exposed to a “low” humidity environment is the BIGGER “demon”.
 It is more critical as it can separate the wood at a glue seam or even at the grain in “thin” wood pieces of your guitar such as the top, sides, or back of the “box”.
 Fortunately, even though this looks horrible, in most cases this is not a “stress” issue and may not effect the sound or playability of the guitar, as the guitar is designed to have the grain running against the stress factors.
 High humidity can do damage, too, but probably not as prone to do so, but can be effective in producing a crack.
 In that case it swells the wood, and in fact, creating a stronger bond at the “seams”, but can eventually in extreme cases “buckle” the wood up to produce that crack.